 - is safe and provides an excellent space for commemorative events

 - provides a strong civic statement that is an evocative and powerful

 - is feasible to build within budget and does not create an adverse flood risk.

-The newly established reflective space has large established trees, new plantings and a curved seat along the path edge where people can sit quietly.
-They can also stroll closer to the river and will be able to view the Memorial Wall on the opposite side once it’s completed.
+The reflective space has large established trees, new plantings and a curved seat along the path edge where people can sit quietly.
+They can also stroll closer to the river to view the Memorial Wall on the opposite side.
 Work on the north bank of the Canterbury Earthquake Memorial site was completed in time for the 5-year anniversary on 22 February 2016.

-On the south bank of the river, opposite the reflective space, the Memorial Wall made of stone will create a place of remembrance.
-The names of those who died in the 22 February 2011 earthquake will be inscribed into the stone panels.
-The wall will also acknowledge those seriously injured, the first responders and the impacts on the wider community.
-The south bank area has been designed to cope with high river levels.
+On the south bank of the river, opposite the reflective space, the Memorial Wall made of stone creates a place of remembrance.
+The names of those who died in the 22 February 2011 earthquake are inscribed into the stone panels.
+The wall acknowledges those seriously injured, the first responders and the impacts on the wider community.
+The south bank area is designed to cope with high river levels.

 Bereaved families, seriously injured and survivors had the opportunity to comment at the start of the project on what they would like the Memorial to be, which contributed to the principles of the design brief and the selection of the site.
 Once the six shortlisted designs were selected, their feedback was once again sought, along with input from other stakeholders including project partners, embassies and first responders.
 A public exhibition on the shortlisted designs elicited more than 3,000 responses, which were considered by the Evaluation Panel before it recommended the Memorial Wall as the chosen design for the Canterbury Earthquake Memorial.

 Take a virtual tour of the Canterbury Earthquake Memorial

 Anyone who has not yet visited the Canterbury Earthquake National Memorial can now do so online with Google Street View.Read More